disonvon/discrete_optimization/README.md

-solution to cousera courseL discrete optimization
+solution to cousera course: discrete optimization

 combine use LP/MIP and some heuristic methods.